peaks freaks: how the most devoted ‘twin peaks’ fans are prepping for its return

 "I think fans tend to be analytical thinkers," says Mischa, the creator of the sites Twin Peaks Props and Twin Peaks Archive.
 Based in Washington State, he publishes cast member interviews and sells rare original show props — Agent Cooper's FBI file photo, One Eyed Jack's casino chips — under the name "Jerry Horne."
 "Maybe [they're] the type that enjoy puzzles?
 I mean, 25 years later many fans discuss endlessly what a particular hand gesture on the show means!"

 True believers have many names, Dom explains, "including but not limited to Peakies, Peakers, and Peaks Freaks."
 And when I ask him to describe a textbook Peakie he insists that there isn't one.
-"After talking to thousands of fans online, becoming friends with many of them, as well as attending and organising dozens of Twin Peaks events, I can now say that there is no typical Twin Peaks fan."
+"After talking to thousands of fans online, becoming friends with many of them, as well as attending and organizing dozens of Twin Peaks events, I can now say that there is no typical Twin Peaks fan."
 Though he observes that "most fans do tend to be unique, open-minded, creative, and passionate people."

-Christin Carlano, the co-owner of a knitwear store in Pennsylvania who sells David Lynch-themed knits and handmade soaps on her Etsy page Fibre Walk With Me, gives another explanation of what fans share: "the ability to be very cognisant and accepting of the painful and absurd aspects of life, while still being romantic and idealistic."
+Christin Carlano, the co-owner of a knitwear store in Pennsylvania who sells David Lynch-themed knits and handmade soaps on her Etsy page Fibre Walk With Me, gives another explanation of what fans share: "the ability to be very cognizant and accepting of the painful and absurd aspects of life, while still being romantic and idealistic."
 Fans also usually have, she says, "an earnest appreciation of simple pleasures like a slice of pie, a cup of black coffee, and the scent of the forest."

 Christin is currently working to restock her shop.
 She sold most of her pieces, of which her favorites are "Black Lodge fingerless mitts, coffee-scented owl soap, and Eraserhead babies that I usually either crochet or needle-felt with wool" at her merchandise stand at the 2016 Twin Peaks Festival ("Julee Cruise performed.
 Everyone cried.").
 Next year, she's hoping to attend a viewing party — "ideally in Snoqualmie, where we can go get pie and coffee at Twede's (the real life RR diner) after."

 Snoqualmie, pop.
 12,018, is the small town 25 miles east of Seattle, in the Cascade Mountains, where David Lynch shot much of Twin Peaks.
-It is also, along with the neighbouring town of North Bend, home to the annual festival, and mecca for Peakies.
-When the show originally aired in the early 90s, a fledgling Twin Peaks tourism industry sprang up, specialising in package trips to Snoqualmie for Japanese fans.
+It is also, along with the neighboring town of North Bend, home to the annual festival, and mecca for Peakies.
+When the show originally aired in the early 90s, a fledgling Twin Peaks tourism industry sprang up, specializing in package trips to Snoqualmie for Japanese fans.
 (Japan is well known for its hyper-loyal fan base, says Pieter, but there are also strong communities in the UK, Spain, Italy, Russia, Poland, France, Germany, and Brazil.)

 Mary Hutter is a regular at the Washington festival who moved to Snoqualmie two years ago to live full time.
 Among other things, she makes and sells miniature versions of Laura Palmer's secret diary (an important clue in the mystery of Laura's murder, the central thread of the Twin Peaks narrative).
 She prints, cuts, and ages the pages of each book by hand, binding them in the smallest faux-leather cover possible (by day she's a photo editor).
 While she began making the diaries for herself and friends, she also hoped to give one to Jen Lynch, David Lynch's daughter and the author of the Twin Peaks spinoff book The Secret Diary of Laura Palmer.
 "I wanted to thank her for writing it, because it was really important to me when I was in high school," Mary explains.